xriss/arss/README.md

 A RSS reader.

+In a browser, less of a book marker app, more of a doom scoller.

+We present the RSS published content in a small column whilst *auto* loading the full webpage with javascript disabled in an iframe.
+This works well with news sites that only publish teaser content then expect you to visit the full site to keep reading.

 This requires some hacks to disable browser security so it can do naughty things like read other websites from a web page, shock, horror.